Charles McCall

-Charles Adelbert McCall III (born April 19, 1970) is an American politician who currently serves as the Speaker of the Oklahoma House of Representatives.
-A member of the Republican Party, he represents the 22nd House District, which is located in southeastern Oklahoma.
+Charles Adelbert McCall III (born April 19, 1970) is an American politician who served as the Speaker of the Oklahoma House of Representatives.
+A member of the Republican Party, he represented the 22nd district in southeastern Oklahoma from 2013 to 2024.
+He is the longest serving Speaker of the Oklahoma House of Representatives.

-Early life and education
+Early life, family, and education

-McCall was born on April 19, 1970 to Charles Andrew McCall and Barbara Ann McCall (née Clure), in Atoka, Oklahoma.
+McCall was born on April 19, 1970, to Charles Andrew McCall and Barbara Ann McCall (née Clure), in Atoka, Oklahoma.
+His family had lived in Atoka for four generations owning the local bank, AmeriState Bank.
+Beginning in high school, McCall started working as a part-time bank teller at his family's bank, which was bought by his grandfather C. A. McCall in 1967.

 He graduated from Atoka High School in 1988.
 He attended the University of Oklahoma, graduating in 1992 with a bachelor's degree in finance and economics.
-He became a licensed nursing home administrator in 1993 before earning an MBA in banking at the University of Colorado Boulder Graduate School of Banking, graduating in 2000.
+He became a licensed nursing home administrator in 1993 before earning an MBA in banking at the University of Colorado Boulder Graduate School of Banking in 2000.

-Career

-Early career
+In 1994, McCall married his wife, Stephanie Ann Hays, whom he met while they were students at the University of Oklahoma.
+He and his wife have two sons.
+He and his family attend the Cornerstone Church in Atoka, where he serves as a church elder and teacher.